Uninett/Argus/docs/api.rst

               "description": "The investigation is still ongoing."
           }

-      If posted by an end user (a user with no associated source system), the ``timestamp`` field is optional, and will be set to the time the server received it if omitted.
+      If the event is posted by an end user (a user with no associated source system), the ``timestamp`` field is optional.
+It will default to the time the server received the event.

       The valid ``type``\ s are:

       -  ``STA`` - Incident start

-         -  An incident automatically creates an event of this type when the incident is created, but cannot have more than one.
+        An incident automatically creates an event of this type when the incident is created, but cannot have more than one.
 In other words, it’s never allowed to post an event of this type.

       -  ``END`` - Incident end

-         -  Only source systems can post an event of this type, which is the standard way of closing an indicent.
+        Only source systems can post an event of this type, which is the standard way of closing an indicent.
 An incident cannot have more than one event of this type.

       -  ``CLO`` - Close

-         -  Only end users can post an event of this type, which manually closes the incident.
+        Only end users can post an event of this type, which manually closes the incident.

       -  ``REO`` - Reopen

-         -  Only end users can post an event of this type, which reopens the incident if it’s been closed (either manually or by a source system).
+        Only end users can post an event of this type, which reopens the incident if it has been closed (either manually or by a source system).

       -  ``ACK`` - Acknowledge

-         -  Use the ``/api/v1/incidents/<int:pk>/acks/`` endpoint.
+        Use the ``/api/v1/incidents/<int:pk>/acks/`` endpoint.

       -  ``OTH`` - Other

-         -  Any other type of event, which simply provides information on something that happened related to an incident, without changing its state in any way.
+        Any other type of event, which simply provides information on something that happened related to an incident, without changing its state in any way.

 -  ``GET`` to ``/api/v1/incidents/<int:pk>/events/<int:pk>/``: returns a